 This post contains affiliate links and we make a small commission for purchases made using these links.

-At some point, I stopped trying to “catch up” on Sundays and started doing just a few things that actually make a difference.
+So, I stopped trying to use Sundays to catch up and started doing a few things actually make a difference (and make the day feel way less chaotic).

 download our free